Admissions

 International Student Admissions Policy

-Bridgewater College aims to enroll a diverse student population that is academic prepared to perform at a high level.
+Bridgewater College aims to enroll a diverse student population that is academically prepared to perform at a high level.
 The following policy outlines the steps necessary for an international student applicant.
-An international student is defined as a person that requires the College is issue an I20 to enter the United State to study or currently is studying in the United States and will transfer their visa to the College.
+An international student is defined for these purposes as a person who intends to matriculate in F-1 status and requires the College to issue them a Form I-20.

 Admission Application Requirement